 The State Board of Financial Institutions supervises financial institutions under its jurisdiction.
-This supervision is handled through its two divisions - the Bank Examining Division and the Consumer Finance Division.
-The oversight includes the promulgation of regulations and instructions relating to the supervision of financial institutions, as well as the consideration of applications for new banks, trust companies, savings and loan associations, savings banks, credit unions, consumer finance licenses, deferred presentment licenses, and regular check cashing licenses, and the consideration of applications for banks, savings and loan associations, savings banks, credit unions, and trust companies.
+This supervision is handled through its two divisions - the Banking Division and the Consumer Finance Division.
+The oversight includes the promulgation of regulations and instructions relating to the supervision of financial institutions, as well as the consideration of applications for new banks, trust companies, savings and loan associations, savings banks, credit unions, non-depository mortgage lenders/servicers, branches and their loan originators, consumer finance licenses, deferred presentment licenses, and check cashing licenses, and the consideration of applications for branches of banks, savings and loan associations, savings banks, credit unions, and trust companies.